n-flint/backend_prework/day_2/array_methods.md

-Q - What does each array method do?
+Describe what each method does.

+<< - This is the shovel operator, it adds a new element to the end of the array.

+array[1] - Returns an element at a certain location in the array.

-.last - prints out the last string or number in an array
+array.last - Returns the last element of the array

-.sort - returns a new array where the elements are sorted.
-If strings, they are sorted alphabetically, if numbers, they are sorted in ascending value order.
+array.sort - Returns an array with the elements sorted.
+The elements are sorted alphabetically if they are strings.
+If the elements are numbers, they are sorted numerically.

-.join - merges the whole array into one string

-.index - find the addresses of specific elements of the array
+array.each - This iterates over the elements of the array, and changes the elements depending on how you define the parameters in {}

+array.join - Returns an array with all the elements joined together as one element.

+array.index - This is how you find an element by entering in the correct index.

-.included? - find if a certain element is present in the array
+array.include? - This searches the array and returns yes if the element you are searching for is included in the array you are searching.

-.each - you can iterate through each element

-.collect - can change characters in an array, or add characters
+array.collect - This is the same as .each, but this one returns a new array.

-.first .last -  returns the first or last element of an array
+array.first - This returns the first element in the array.

-.shuffle - returns new array with the elements shuffled into a new order
+array.shuffle - This returns a new array, with the elements shuffled in a random order.